uktrade/redbox/docs/DEVELOPER_SETUP.md

 ### Building and running the project - VSCode Debugger
 You can also choose to run the project with the VSCode Python Debugger, allowing you to create breakpoints in the code for programmatic inspection.

+> [!WARNING]
+> Please be aware this debugging implementation is relatively new and has some nuances due to deviations from the docker build configuration.
+It has known issues with LLM tool calls so it is recommended this is used to _support_ development alongside docker build processes.

 #### 1. Run the main app
 1. Go to `Run and Debug` tab on left side of VSCode window
 2. Go to green play button dropdown and select `Full Stack Dev (Frontend + Django)`
-3. Click play button - should spin up dependency containers and build frontend
+3. Click play button - should spin up dependency containers, build frontend, and then run main app with python debugger

 #### 2. Run the worker
 1. Open command palette - CMD + Shift + P